Wolfgang Schneiderhan (general): Military career

 On 27 July 2002, he was promoted to General and was appointed Chief of Staff for the Bundeswehr, the highest-ranking military post in the German armed forces.
 Before his appointment, he served as director of planning in the Ministry of Defence.

+He was the first Inspector-General of the Bundeswehr born after the surrender of Germany and World War II.

 Resignation

 On 26 November 2009, he tendered his resignation as Inspector General after allegations were made against him of a cover-up relating to the 4 September 2009 Kunduz airstrike in Afghanistan.
 The strike was against two fuel tankers that had been hijacked by the Taliban but also resulted in the deaths of dozens of civilians.
 Schneiderhan was alleged to have failed to provide full information about the incident for several days after the incident maintaining that no civilians had been caught in the strike.
 The then Defence Minister, Franz Josef Jung, also played down the possibility of civilian casualties.
 A video taken by the American F-15 Eagle fighter bomber involved in the airstrike was leaked to the newspaper Bild and is said to have clearly depicted civilians in the target area.

 Schneiderhan's resignation came on the same day as that of Peter Wichert, one of the two then-serving Secretaries of State in the Defence Ministry.
 The combined resignations were described as Germany's "biggest military shake-up in more than two decades" and have been claimed as proof that the defence ministry actively suppressed information about the incident.

 Jung tendered his resignation as Minister of Labour and Social Affairs on 27 November 2009 because of this affair.